I’ve been living in Fukuoka for over 4 years, and one of the things I can’t get tired of? The wonderful food scene!

 For a place with a variety of ramen shops, check out Ramen Stadium in Canal City or Ramen Alley in Hakata Station.
 Other places to try this staple dish include:

 - Shin Shin – A solid chain store for Hakata Ramen.
 I recommend the noodles al dente or “hard style” called “katamen” in Japanese.
-There are multiple stores around the city so search Google for one near you.
+There are multiple stores around the city, so search Google for one near you.

 - Ichiran – Founded in 1960 in Fukuoka, this store has gained popularity and fans worldwide.
 Visit one of the many shops around the city, and enjoy eating your own bowl of customized ramen at a private counter seat.